sg-s/xolotl/docs/meta/documentation.md

 If we have documentation for each method mixed up with the code, then how do we put them all together in one place in the documentation?
-Obviously the answer is to problematically build the documentation from source (code), so that
+Obviously the answer is to programatically build the documentation from source (code), so that

 * we don't deal with copies of the same documentation in different places that we need to keep in sync